edgio-docs/edgio-docs/src/pages/guides/sites_frameworks.md

 title: Sites (Frameworks)
 ---

-{{ PRODUCT }} {{ PRODUCT_PLATFORM }}, which provides optimal performance for your Jamstack sites or applications, is powered by [{{ PRODUCT }} {{ PRODUCT_EDGE }}](/guides/performance).
-This means that you will be able to develop your application at a faster rate and it empowers you to define performance optimizations within your application code.
+{{ PRODUCT }} {{ PRODUCT_PLATFORM }} is a Jamstack platform built from the group up to run high-performance websites and web apps.
+It is the only Jamstack platform with an integrated world-class CDN ([{{ PRODUCT }} {{ PRODUCT_EDGE }}](/guides/performance)) and a state-of-the-art [web security suite](/guides/security). {{ PRODUCT }} {{ PRODUCT_PLATFORM }} enables you to build your web apps faster and leverage a global CDN in your application code to achieve optimal performance for your production traffic.

-Build upon these performance improvements through Server-Side Rendering (SSR).
-SSR allows you to compute code embedded within your web application using our Serverless Compute workers.
-Processing your code  within the {{ PRODUCT }} cloud eliminates the need for web servers to run that code.
-More importantly, it improves performance  through caching without compromising the dynamic nature of these requests.
-Responses served from cache will achieve a comparable Time to First Byte (TTFB) as static cached content.
+Build upon these performance improvements through Server-Side Rendering (SSR). {{ PRODUCT }} {{ PRODUCT_PLATFORM }} takes an SSR-first approach that enables you to render your web apps using our Serverless Compute at any scale.
+This allows your teams to focus on shipping features that your customers will love instead of maintaining and scaling your backend server infrastructure. {{ PRODUCT }} {{ PRODUCT_PLATFORM }} improves real-world performance through [precise control over caching](/guides/performance/caching#cache-key) that allows you to cache highly dynamic content.
+Responses served from the CDN cache will achieve a comparable Time to First Byte (TTFB) as static cached content.

 We also support static page generation:
 -   At build time through Static Site Generation (SSG).